Nicolás Maduro Guerra

-Nicolas Ernesto Maduro Guerra (born 21 June 1990) is a Venezuelan politician and the son of the President of Venezuela, Nicolás Maduro.
-He was appointed as Head of the Corps of Special Inspectors of the Presidency and Coordinator of the National Film School of Venezuela by his father.
-He was also elected by the PSUV party congress in 2014 to be the delegate of El Valle Capital District.
+Nicolás Ernesto Maduro Guerra (born 21 June 1990) is a Venezuelan politician and the son of the President of Venezuela, Nicolás Maduro.
+Since 2021, Maduro Jr. is a member of the Venezuelan National Assembly, the unicameral legislative body of Venezuela.

+He served as Head of the Corps of Special Inspectors of the Presidency and Coordinator of the National Film School of Venezuela, appointed by his father.
+Maduro Jr. also served in 2014 as the delegate of El Valle Capital District to the United Socialist Party of Venezuela party congress.

 Early life and education

 Maduro Guerra was born in Venezuela on 21 June 1990.
 He is the son of his father's first marriage with Adriana Guerra Angulo.
 As a child, he was interested in arts and between 1998 and 2004, he was a flautist in Venezuela's El Sistema program.
 Though Maduro Guerra sought a career in music, he placed 77 of 235 on a waiting list for the National Experimental University of the Arts and decided to abandon the idea.
 His high school scores were "not extraordinary", he scored 42.368% in reading classes and 64.461% in mathematics, graduating from Liceo Urbaneja Achelpohl School.

 Maduro Guerra attended the National Experimental University of the Armed Forces where he specialized in economics.
 In 2011, he began working for the Public Ministry of Venezuela until his condition became unknown among the organization in 2014.